adelolmo/working-hours/README.md

 ## Reporting
 You can have insights about your working time.

+Be aware that currently a work day is fixed to 8 hours.

 ### Daily
 Use the command `whr day` to get an overview of the day:
 ```